rahultehlan99/QUIZ-APP/README.md

 # QUIZ-APP
-A quiz to choose from options ans shows results at the end.
+A quiz to choose from options and shows results at the end.